 5 | Shredder

 If you're serious about getting rid of as much paper in your home as possible, a shredder will be a great help!
 Any documents that have your personal information on them should be shredded before you place it in the recycling, so a shredder can be a worthwhile investment.
 Hide it away in a basket if it's a bit too 'functional-looking' for your liking, or get a more slimline desktop version.

 6 | Scanner

 If you're ready to create a paperless home, you'll need a scanner to digitize your files and create a digital filing system.
-The Fujitsu ScanSnap comes highly recommended, and has a really good name, as it scans fast, has WiFi connection, and a large capacity.
+The Fujitsu ScanSnap comes highly recommended, as it scans fast, has WiFi connection, and a large capacity.

 7 | Binders

 An easy reference binder contains all the important information you need to refer to regularly in an easy-to-access spot.
 A household binder can be used to store account and policy numbers; contact details of the companies you're with; medical records; household information; and your child's important school information.
 A finance binder is a great way to track your bills, debts and savings in an organised approach.
 Binders can be used in any way you like to organise all your important info in one easy-to-use system.